Cocaine and society: Interdiction

-Drug liberalization
+Liberalization

-In August 2022, Gustavo Petro, the president of Colombia, proposed decriminalizing the production of cocaine and marijuana, declaring "It is time for a new international convention that accepts that the war on drugs has failed."
-In a widely recognized speech before the United Nations General Assembly on September 20, 2022, Petro asked the question "What is more poisonous for humanity, cocaine, coal or oil?"
-He said the "addiction to irrational power, profit and money" being at the heart of the climate crisis and called the war on drugs a failure, accusing the global north of turning a blind eye to the destruction of the Amazon rainforest.
-In February 2025, Petro stated that "cocaine is no worse than whisky," arguing that its criminalization is rooted in regional bias rather than scientific evidence.
+Colombian president Gustavo Petro proposed decriminalizing the production of cocaine and marijuana in August 2022, saying: "It is time for a new international convention that accepts that the war on drugs has failed."
+Petro asked in a September 20, 2022, speech to the United Nations General Assembly, "What is more poisonous for humanity, cocaine, coal or oil?"
+He said that the "addiction to irrational power, profit and money" was at the heart of the climate crisis and again called the war on drugs a failure, accusing the Global North of turning a blind eye to the destruction of the Amazon rainforest.
+Petro said in February 2025 that "cocaine is no worse than whisky," and its criminalization is rooted in regional bias rather than scientific evidence.
 He called for global legalization to curb trafficking, prompting criticism from health officials and political opponents.

-In 2024, Amsterdam mayor Femke Halsema advocated for the decriminalization and regulation of cocaine and other drugs to better combat organized crime.
-She called the international "war on drugs" counterproductive, as it empowers criminals who profit billions, destabilizing societies and increasing violence.
-Halsema stressed a pragmatic approach focused on regulation to reduce public health risks and acknowledged widespread drug use as part of society.
-She also pointed out that cocaine is less harmful than alcohol and that exaggerated risks lead to ineffective policies.
-She warned that without regulation, Amsterdam could become a narco-state with criminal money flooding the economy and violence rising.
+In 2024, Amsterdam mayor Femke Halsema advocated the decriminalization and regulation of cocaine and other drugs to better combat organized crime.
+She called the international war on drugs counterproductive; it empowers criminals who collect billions in profit, destabilizing societies and increasing violence.
+Halsema supported a pragmatic approach focused on regulation to reduce public-health risks, and acknowledged widespread drug use as part of society.
+She noted that cocaine is less harmful than alcohol, and exaggerated risks lead to ineffective policies.
+The mayor warned that without regulation, Amsterdam could become a narco-state with criminal money flooding the economy and violence increasing.